dcavenag/majorkey/README.md

 # OTC Markets test

-On a terminal clone the repo `git clone https://github.com/dcavenag/majorkey.git`
+On a terminal and clone the repo `git clone https://github.com/dcavenag/majorkey.git`

 Go to the cloned folder and install cypress using npm `npm install cypress --save-dev`